Greg Heffley: Reception

-Due to Greg's narcissistic and selfish traits, some parents began to question if Greg was a negative influence on kids.
-In Texas in October 2018, Greg's bad morals and pessimistic world view challenged the book to be banned.
-In 2008, Aish called the character "totally diabolical" and that parents should avoid the series at all costs.
+Due to Greg's narcissistic and selfish traits, some parents have questioned whether Greg's depiction has a negative influence on children.
+In 2008, Jewish publication Aish called the character "totally diabolical" and that parents should avoid the series at all costs.
+In Texas in October 2018, Greg's bad morals and pessimistic world view challenged the book to be banned by some school districts.
 Tidy Books wrote that Greg never learned from his lessons and rarely gets punished or gives sincere apologies, and that the writing is too subtle for kids to realize that he is doing the wrong thing and is an unreliable narrator.
+Some, such as reviewer Declan Rowles, have criticized the disapproval against the character, stating that the series doesn't glorify Greg's behavior and the majority of children understand that.

 His film counterpart was given similar reception as Rotten Tomatoes has said that Greg is an "unlikable protagonist".
 Margaret Pomeranz disliked the character of Greg Heffley, saying "I really thought he was unpleasant.
 I did not want to spend time with him.
 I couldn't wait for the end of this film."
 However, reception to the character improved since the first film and in her review of the Dog Days film, Abby West of Entertainment Weekly wrote that "though often self-centered and conniving, Greg remains a likeable kid".

+Greg's character has also garnered widespread acclaim for his relatability and anti-hero status.

+In a review, Sebastian Hall for Cherwell remarked that Greg embodied the disillusionment and irony characteristic of modern comic heroes.
+Hall argued that Greg's self-delusion and hubris, such as his attempts to belittle Rowley Jefferson or his misguided pursuit of popularity, is central to the series' humor.
+He compares Greg's struggles with contemporary issues, like technology clashes and commercialism, to literary figures like Adrian Mole and Gordon Comstock, portraying him as a voice of modern frustrations.